Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

 Andrew Vaughn At The Plate

-- Vaughn has picked up an RBI in 36.4% of his games this season, with two or more RBI in 12.7% of his games.
-He has also produced three or more runs in five contests.
+- Vaughn has had an RBI in 43 games this season (36.1%), including 15 multi-RBI outings (12.6%).
+He has also driven in three or more of his team's runs in five contests.

-- In 47 of 118 games this year, he has scored, and four of those games included multiple runs.
+- In 47 of 119 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.